h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 Obtaining Leaf Node Assignments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To obtain the lead node assignments, please first make sure to set ``leafNodeAssignmentsEnabled`` to true on your mojo settings object.
+To obtain the leaf node assignments, please first make sure to set ``leafNodeAssignmentsEnabled`` to true on your mojo settings object.
 The method ``leafNodeAssignmentsEnabled(DataFrame)`` on Sparkling Water MOJO model returns a data frame which contains decision paths for all the rows in the input dataframe.